 Taking inspiration from architect Christopher Alexander and his classic books from the 1970’s A Pattern Language and A Timeless Way of Building, and the software ‘Gang of Four’ with their 1990’s book Design Patterns: Elements of Reusable Object Oriented Software, the developers of NAV created their own patterns to make NAV a consistent, easy to use and efficient system.

-Many of these patterns are elegantly described in the new book by Mark Brummel Learning Dynamics NAV Patterns and I highly recommend this as essential reading for any NAV developer.
+Many of these patterns are elegantly described in the book by Mark Brummel Learning Dynamics NAV Patterns and I highly recommend this as essential reading for any NAV developer.

 For managing basic data such as customers, vendors, items and GL accounts, they created the Master Data pattern to ensure consistency across the system.